There's wearable tech that's practical, wearable tech that's bonkers and everything in between. This is a list of the tech we actually wear.

 Michael Sawh - Editor

 I've been using TomTom running watches since the first Runner and while I know there's more feature-packed watches out there, this is the one I always go back to.
 I love going random runs in new places and while I know route exploration is not new for running watches, it just works so well on the Spark 3.
-As a swim tracker it's brilliant too and after months of biggin' up by our executive editor James, I've finally become a bit of a Strava convert and started to send my data to the app in the quest to rise up the Wareable Run Club leaderboard.
+As a swim tracker it's brilliant too and after months of biggin' up by our executive editor James, I've finally become a bit of a Strava convert and started to send my data to the app in the quest to rise up the Wareable Run Club leaderboard rankings.

 I basically can't live without music so I've been switching between the Bragi Dash and Jabra Sport Elite smart earbuds for training and commuting.
 I'll hold my hands up and admit I don't really take advantage of the fitness tracking features all that much, but it definitely feels weird reverting back to a pair of wireless Bluetooth headphones.
 I do though still need to keep a reserve pair of wired one because battery life on smart earbuds still suck.